Calif. psychologist killed by troubled vet was 'Halley's Comet' of daughters, says dad

-NAPA, Calif. — They were supposed to celebrate their first wedding anniversary this weekend in Washington, D.C.
+NAPA, Calif. — They were supposed to celebrate their wedding anniversary this weekend in Washington, D.C.

 Their first child was due in June.